Rubus spectabilis: Description

-Rubus spectabilis is a deciduous, rhizomatous shrub growing to 1-4 m tall and 9 m (30 ft) wide, with a moderate growth rate of 0.3–0.6 m (12–24 inches) per year.
+Rubus spectabilis is a deciduous, rhizomatous shrub growing to 1-4 m tall and 9 m (30 ft) wide, with a moderate growth rate of 0.3–0.6 m per year.
 30–40% of the plant's biomass is underground.
 It has perennial (not biennial) woody stems that are covered with fine prickles, especially on new growth.
-The plant has golden or yellowish brown erect or arching stems (also known as "canes") that often form thickets, like many other brambles in the genus Rubus.
+The plant has golden or yellowish brown erect or arching stems (also known as "canes") that often form thickets, like many other brambles.

 The leaves are alternate, trifoliate (with three leaflets), 7-22 cm long and typically ovate in shape, with the terminal leaflet being larger than the two side leaflets, which are sometimes shallowly lobed.
 The margins of the leaflets are doubly serrate.
 The leaves are also stipulate and are smooth to slightly hairy on the top surface, compared to the underside, which are typically more pale and hairy.
 In late fall and winter months, salmonberry leaves will fall, and the plant remains dormant or maintains minimal shoot elongation during the winter.

 The flowers are 2-3 cm in diameter, with a calyx of five hairy sepals and five pinkish-purple petals that surround a cluster of stamens; they are produced between April and July, either singly or in clusters of 2 or 3.
 The flowers are perfect (bisexual), containing 75–100 stamens and many individual pistils with superior ovaries.
 While fruit production is largely dependent on the environment, there is an estimated growth of 30 fruits per 3 m2 and 17–65 seeds per fruit.
 Salmonberry sprout mainly from the buds found on rhizomes, stumps, and root crowns of the plant.
 The flowers cannot self-pollinate and are instead pollinated by insects, hummingbirds, and beetles.

 Salmonberries ripen approximately 30–36 days after pollination, from early May to late July in most of the Pacific Northwest and July to August in cooler Northern climates.
 They are 1.5-2 cm long and resemble large shiny yellow to dark-red raspberries.
 The fruit pulls away from its receptacle, differentiating it from blackberries.
 Botanically speaking, the salmonberry is not a true berry, but instead an aggregate fruit made of many smaller drupelets.
-The fruits of the salmonberry plant exhibit polymorphism, as berries are often either red in color or a yellow-orange color.
-Studies have found that although both red and yellow-orange morphs have similar physical qualities, the red berries are more commonly consumed by birds, although this is likely not a strong enough selective pressure to determine color morph distribution alone; factors such as soil type (which affects germination), along with other unstudied factors are more likely responsible for the color polymorphism.